-The City of Carlsbad is partnering with the cities of Del Mar and Solana Beach to create a new community choice energy joint powers authority that will provide an option for local customers to purchase power from more renewable sources.
+The City of Carlsbad is partnering with the cities of Del Mar and Solana Beach in new community choice energy joint powers authority that will provide an option for local customers to purchase power from more renewable sources starting in 2021.

-The Clean Energy Alliance will meet over the coming weeks to complete the implementation plan by the end of the year.
-This includes hiring key vendors and staff, setting operational policies, and establishing the energy supply mix, rates and programs.
+The Clean Energy Alliance Joint Powers Authority is working on the implementation plan, which includes hiring key vendors and staff, setting operational policies, and establishing the energy supply mix, rates and programs.
 The implementation plan needs to be submitted to the California Public Utilities Commission by Dec.
 31, 2019.

 State law allows local governments to form Community Choice Energy programs that offer an alternative to investor-owned utilities, such as SDG&E. Under this model, local governments purchase and manage their community's electric power supply, and the existing utility continues to distribute the energy to customers.

 Marin County was the first to create a California Community Choice Energy utility in 2008.
 Today there are 19 Community Choice Energy programs operating throughout California.
 In San Diego County, Solana Beach began using this model last year, and other cities and the county are exploring it currently.